 Many first-year students are uncertain about a major.
 Depending on your interests, you may consider enrolling in "Arts and Sciences Undeclared," in "undeclared" programs within the Charlton College of Business and the College of Engineering, or in the "Studio Arts Undeclared" program within the College of Visual and Performing Arts.

 Your first-year courses will encompass a range of disciplines, giving you the opportunity and time to decide what field most appeals to you—then you select a specific major by your junior year.
 Support programs during the first year provide guidance about your plans for the future.

 For all students, the Academic Advising Center is the place to begin your search for a major.

 Your first year

 What's a typical first year at UMass Dartmouth?

-There's really no such thing — programs of study vary with a student's major.
-But there are a number of courses in the sciences, humanities, and social sciences which first-year students frequently take, giving you an opportunity to meet many other freshmen.
+There's really no such thing—programs of study vary with each student's major.
+But there are a number of courses in the sciences, humanities, and social sciences that first-year students frequently take, giving you an opportunity to meet many other students.

 Should I bring my own computer?